Birthday Bitch…

 Let’s talk about…

 Let’s talk about breasts.
-Boobs, titties, knickers, baps.
+Boobs, titties, knockers, baps.
 Whatever you want to call them.
 Just a human body part.
 So, what is all the fuss?

 For a long time I thought I hated my breasts.
 I resented the attention they brought, the assumptions & limitations they imposed.
 I even looked into a surgical reduction to be rid of their weight.
 It’s only in recent years that I have realised that there is actually lots I enjoy about breasts.
 I didn’t hate them, they had just been weaponised against me.